ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/AbstractionTour_03/README.md

 - move constructor *doesn't* take a `const` argument: after all, a move constructor is supposed to remove the value from its argument.
 - move operation is applied when a rvalue reference is used as an initializer or as right-hand side of an assignment.

+### Resource Management

+cf. pp. 76, Sec.
+3.3.3 Resource Management.
+Ch.
+3 **A Tour of C++: Abstraction Mechanisms** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

+use standard-library `std::vector` to hold `thread`s

+We can acheive *strong resource safety*, i.e. eliminate resource leaks for a general notion of a resource.
+Examples are `vector`s holding memory, **`thread`s holding system threads, `fstream`s holding file handles**.

+#### Suppressing Operations, delete constructors

+cf. pp. 77, Sec.
+3.3.4 Suppressing Operations.
+Ch.
+3 **A Tour of C++: Abstraction Mechanisms** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

+Using default copy or move for a class in a hierarchy is typically a disaster: given only a pointer to a base, we simply don't know what members the derived class has (Sec.
+3.2.2), so we can't know how to copy them.
+Best thing to do is usually to *delete* the default copy and move operations.

+If you need to copy an object in a class hierarchy, write some kind of clone function (Sec.
+22.2.4).

+A base class in a class hierarchy is just 1 example of an object we wouldn't want to copy.
+A resource handle generally can't be copied just by copying its members (Sec.
+5.2, Sec.
+17.2.2).

+`=delete` mechanism is general, i.e. it can be used to suppress any operation (Sec.
+17.6.4).

+## Templates

+cf. pp. 78, Sec.
+3.4 Templates.
+Ch.
+3 **A Tour of C++: Abstraction Mechanisms** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.